Bites - snakes; Venomous snake bites

 Follow these precautions:

-Call 911 or your local emergency number if someone has been bitten by a snake.
+Call 911 or the local emergency number if someone has been bitten by a snake.
 If possible, call ahead to the emergency room so that antivenom can be ready when the person arrives.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.